Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 This will automatically import your pool.
 Export it and re-import it to get the mounts right:

-    For LUKS, first unlock the disk:
+    For LUKS, first unlock the disk(s):
     # cryptsetup luksOpen /dev/disk/by-id/scsi-SATA_disk1-part3 luks1
+    Repeat for additional disks, if this is a mirror or raidz topology.

     # zpool export -a
     # zpool import -N -R /mnt rpool